Here’s an authoritative guide to Electives for homeschool high school.

 - How do you know how many electives your teens should complete?

-- What is the difference between and electives and an extracurriculars?
+- What is the difference between an electives and an extracurriculars?

-- How do you handle electives at co-op?
+- How do you pick the right electives?

 Know how many electives your teen needs and include at least that many.
 Most states require 24-26 credits for graduation.
 Core classes like Language Arts (English), Maths, Sciences, Social Studies and World Languages take up 16-20 of those credits.
-The remaining credits are spread between Phys Ed, Fine Arts requirements and Electives.
-You can find your state laws for graduation requirements at Homeschool Legal Defense’s website.
+The remaining credits are spread between Physical Education, Fine Arts requirements and Electives.
+You can find your state laws for graduation requirements at your state’s Department of Education website, your local homeschool organization or Homeschool Legal Defense’s website.

 Here’s something important you need to know:

-Your homeschool high schoolers CAN graduate with more than 24-26 credits.
+Also, know that your homeschool high schoolers CAN graduate with more than 24-26 credits.
 They can put as many credits as they desire on their transcripts.
 SO, build as many elective credits as your teens need.
+Need some ideas?
+Our friend, Betsy, has a list of 100 elective ideas.

 What is the difference between and electives and an extracurriculars?